For juicy, tender beef that really does melt in your mouth, nothing beats a great braised beef recipe.

 Dutch oven cooking really comes into its own here and makes preparation simple: you can sear your meat on the stove first, and then cook it nice and slow in the oven, without having to change pans.

-If you are looking to really give your beef an even cooking so that it can really soak in all of the juices, we recommend using a cast iron dutch oven.
+If you are looking to really give your beef an even cooking so that it can really soak in all of the juices, we recommend using a double dutch oven.
 Cast iron is great for slow cooking tougher cuts of meat because it is able to maintain an even temperature.

 Don't wait for a special occasion!
 This recipe is so easy, and yet it tastes like you spent hours in the kitchen.
 Serve up the most tender braised beef ever, and get ready to impress!